Miller Homes Ltd

 Our report confirmed the need to stabilise the site and made recommendations regarding the design of foundations for the proposed buildings.

-Our felixible approach and phased investigation deilivered substantial savings to our client.
+Our flexible approach and phased investigation delivered substantial savings to our client.

 The extent to which coal workings can affect the stability of the ground can be determined by a number of factors.
 A traditionally worked coal seam represents a limited risk provided that it is overlain by a sufficient thickness of competent rock cover, typically greater than ten times seam thickness.